anujsharma12feb/WebServersInstallation/README.md

 # WebServersInstallation
-This repository is to install the two webservers in same linux machine
+This repository is to install the webservers in linux machine (Ubuntu)

+#httpsApacheInstallation
+This file shows the process how to install apache with https.